SeekingFor/jfniki/readme.txt

 cab9533f4cb8: BUG: Can the <<<TOC>>> macro be made to play nice with the ContentFilter? [suggestion from sethcg]

 Added features:
+68813294196d: IDEA: Staking.  add a biss message that says "I say this version is good"
+                   not "I published this version".
+Add feedback in UI to show how many nyms staked a given version.
+                   [like == stake]
 a7fb95669db4: IDEA: linklint. checks version of all USK links and updates them [feature creep.]
 f9b66084244d: IDEA: USK insert from inside fniki (feature creep :-( ) [From a real user]
 08d1b85d8ddd: IDEA: Pillage glog graph drawing code from hg to improve discover versions UI